LakeinLove/Mage-The-Awakening/The Worlds/The Realms Invisible/The Shadow.md

 ## System

 The [[Spirit]] [[Arcanum]] and other rules for spirits cover the rules for dealing with the Shadow.
-In addition, spells that utilize the [[Spirit]] [[Arcanum]] benefit from a –2 die penalty to Paradox rolls when cast in the Shadow.
+In addition, spells that utilize the [[Spirit]] [[Arcanum]] benefit from a –2 die penalty to [[Paradox]] rolls when cast in the Shadow.

 ## The Spirit Hierarchy

 Mages don’t speak the language of spirits without magic to translate it.
-At best, they bastardize a few words of the language to fill in anything they can’t describe in the High Speech.
+At best, they bastardize a few words of the language to fill in anything they can’t describe in the [[High Speech]].
 Spirits usually find this presumptuous, even cause for outrage, and can’t be fooled by any means into thinking a mage barking “Dihar” (another name for Incarna) is a native.

 So the Awakened use terms that have evolved among human students of Shadow-lore.
 Spirits still don’t care for these, but at least the speaker acknowledges her foreign origin by using the following titles.